Tsokolate: Cultural significance

 Tsokolate is commonly consumed at breakfast or merienda with traditional kakanin or bread.
 Common pairings with tsokolate include pandesal, puto maya, puto bumbong, churros, ensaymada, buñuelos (or cascaron), suman, kesong puti, and bibingka.
 It is also popular during Christmas season in the Philippines, particularly among children.

 In the novel Noli Me Tangere (1887) by the Philippine national hero, José Rizal, the antagonist character Padre Salvi is alleged by his rival, the alferez of the Guardia Civil, to calculatingly serve thick chocolate (espeso) for important guests and watered-down chocolate (aguado) for guests he deemed unimportant.
-According to the alferez, Salvi surreptitiously signals his servant to prepare either by saying "chocolate, eh?" or "chocolate, ah?" - "eh" and "ah" actually being short for espeso and aguado.
+According to the alferez, Salvi surreptitiously signals his servant to prepare either by saying "make a cup of chocolate, eh?" or "make a cup of chocolate, ah?" - "eh" and "ah" actually being short for espeso and aguado.
 The narrator states he is unsure if this is just slander because the same story has been told about many priests, or it may be a practice of Salvi's Franciscan Order.
 Following Rizal, the terms "Chocolate Eh" and "Chocolate Ah" have been adopted by some establishments.